15 October 2020

 French-speaking soldiers from canton de Vaud were deployed in German-speaking Grenchen (canton Solothurn) to break the strike.
 As a token of gratitude, the town gave des amis Vaudois a generous bonus.

 However, the Röstigraben had not yet disappeared.
 That became clear when Switzerland joined the League of Nations in 1920.
 The German-speaking cantons and citizens were much less enthusiastic than the citizens and cantons in the Romandie.

 The rejection of membership of the in 1992 also ran along these lines, although the French-speaking citizens were (and are in 2020) also opposed in the second referendum in 2001.

 The Second World War united both regions in their support of the Allies and rejection of the German-Italian dictatorships.

-The appointment of the French-speaking general Henri Guisan (1874-1960) certainly contributed to this.
+The appointment of the French-speaking general Henri Guisan (1874-1960) certainly contributed to this attitude.

-The political dividing line is not the Röstigraben, but rather the ‘gap’ between rural and urban areas in both regions.
+The political dividing line nowadays is not primarely the Röstigraben, but rather the ‘gap’ between rural and urban areas in both regions.

 The Röstigraben still exists, but there seems to be (more) uniformity in many areas, partly due to the globalisation.